readyplayerme/rpm-unity-sdk-netcode-support/README.md

 ## Netcode API Used
 #### [Network Mananger](https://docs-multiplayer.unity3d.com/netcode/current/components/networkmanager/)
-- To start host, server, or client.
+- Used for starting as host, server, or client.
 - Provides API for checking if isHost, isOwner, and isClient.
 - For spawning player and fireball.